huanli1/huanli1.github.io/_pages/about.md

 2. High-value recycling of LFP batteries (2023-2029)

 Master’s students
 1. Recovery of base metals from waste PCBs using organic ammines (2023-2026)
+2. Recovery of metals from NCM batteries using sustainable hydrometallurgical methods (2024-2027)